Leyburn, Queensland: Amenities

 St Augustine's Anglican Church is at 5795 Toowoomba Karara Road (also known as Dove Street, 28.0088°S 151.5866°E).

 St Matthew's Catholic Church is at 5818 Toowoomba Karara Road (also known as Dove Street, 28.0108°S 151.5854°E).

 Events

 In 1996 the Leyburn Sprints was established.
-Celebrating the 1949 Australian Grand Prix, historic racing cars and cars of special interest compete in numerous classes to compete in a short 1.0 km course through the town.
+Celebrating the 1949 Australian Grand Prix, historic racing cars and cars of special interest compete in numerous classes on a short 1.0 km course through the town.
 The event has become the town's biggest attraction.

 Notable residents

 Australian rugby league player Shane Webcke grew up in Leyburn.